noplanman/otp/README.md

     -C, --copy                       Copy code to clipboard
+    -b, --base32                     Create a random Base32 string -l, --list                       Output a list of all available sites -a, --add                        Add a new site
+    -d, --delete                     Delete an existing site
-    -b, --base32                     Create a random Base32 string -l, --list                       Output a list of all available sites -r, --recovery                   Get one of the recovery keys (random) -q, --qrcode                     Create and output QR code -Q, --qrcode-out FILE            Save QR code to file
+    -r, --recovery                   Get one of the recovery keys (random) -q, --qrcode                     Create and output QR code -Q, --qrcode-out FILE            Save QR code to file